Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-6.md

     </details>

 27. Which of the following is an available option when purchasing Amazon EC2 instances?
-    - A. The ability to bid to get the lowest possible prices.
+    - A. The ability to bid to get the lowest possible prices.[describe spot instance not general]
-    - B. The ability to register EC2 instances to get volume discounts on every hour the instances are running.
+    - B. The ability to register EC2 instances to get volume discounts on every hour the instances are running. [no such option ]
-    - C. The ability to buy Dedicated Instances for up to 90% discount.
+    - C. The ability to buy Dedicated Instances for up to 90% discount.[dedicated are not for cost savings they are for compilance and isolation]
     - D. The ability to pay upfront to get lower hourly costs.

     <details markdown=1><summary markdown='span'>Answer</summary>